 - Windows files not working properly.

-How To Fix WiFi Disconnects Automatically In Windows 11
+How To Fix Wifi disconnects frequently in Windows 11

 Run Internet Connection Troubleshooter on Windows